jumpjack/heliostat/Lehrbuch der Physik: Th Akustik und Optik.md

 Clockwork HH' rotates this wheel uniformly once in 24 hours through 360° around axis A'A, which maintains its direction in space and is perpendicular to the plane of the wheel.
 The rod a B , which can be rotated about the axis a A parallel to the equatorial circle, can be inclined against this circle by the angle d, which is measured on the declination circle D.
 At F this rod ends in a sleeve , in which the stem Q of the mirror can slide and rotate.
 At the end of the axis A is fixed the stem of the fork AC, which holds the mirror M'M between its tines.
 The apparatus can easily be adjusted without performing calculations, and works very regularly, although it is rather expensive.
 If the heliostat is to remain in a certain place, simplifications are also possible.
 One can even avoid a disadvantage common to all heliostat constructions, namely that the apparatus, which is directly exposed to the sun's rays, heats up considerably and no longer remains correctly adjusted.
 In fact, the clockwork can be completely separated from the apparatus and set up in the laboratory quite easily.
 A powerful pendulum clock is then completely sufficient to set the mirror set up outside in motion by means of a transmission and guarantees a completely even movement: (1->6)

-(3) s'Gravesande, Physices elementa mathematica, 715; Lugd .
-Batav.; 1720

-eq1

-higher than the horizontal passing through the center of rotation A', and this point C must be the (horizontal) distance from A'

-eq2

-have .
-These lengths must be calculated and set precisely, a by no means easy task.

 ----------------
-(1) The adjustment can be easily controlled if the apparatus, like the Silbermann heliostat, is provided with a diaphragm containing a small opening and a small screen; with proper adjustment, the rays entering through the diaphragm must fall on the center of the screen.

-(2) Brünner manufactures very useful apparatus of this kind; von Monckhoven made a simple and solid model in large dimensions for photographic purposes.
-An ingenious solution to the same problem is provided by Hartnack and Prazmowski's heliostat, in which the mirror, in the plane of which lies the axis of the world, revolves around the latter once every 48 hours; hence the direction of the reflected ray always remains the same.
-(Cf. La nature 5, 881; 1877.)

-(1->4) If we denote the length of the pointer A'B by R, then according to the above the center point C of the mirror (when 2 denotes the geographical latitude) must be around the distance

-(2->5)
-  Fuess's heliostat is based on the same principle, which, due to its simple, reliable and compact construction (declination and width can be adjusted, for example, on a circular arc provided with double graduations; the weight of the mirror is largely controlled by a friction roller recorded, etc.) advantageous compared to other apparatuses.
-See Loewenherz, Wiss. instruments a. i.e. Berlin trade exhibition 1879, 398).
-A simplified form, which is particularly suitable for use in secondary schools, is published in the Zeitschr. f. i.e. phys. and chem.
-Lessons 9, 157, 1896. - L

 (1->6)
   See z.
 B. Johnston's heliostat in the execution of Schmidt & Haensch in Berlin, Löwenherz, Wiss. instruments a. i.e. Berlin trade exhibition 1879, p.
 402. – L.